Daviedavie100/Pisa2012_data_analysis/README.md

 ## Part 2 - Explanatory Data Visualization

-This involves updating the README file, summarising the steps used in data exploration and writing the key Insights for Presentation
+This involves updating the README file, summarising the steps used in data exploration and writing the key Insights for Presentation.
+Two methods are used in this case;

-- **Generate Explanatory Data Visualizations** I will generate explanatory data visualizations to tell a story about the data explored.
+- **Generating Explanatory Data Visualizations** I will generate explanatory data visualizations to tell a story about the data explored.
-- Create Slide Deck
+- **Creating Slide Deck** by converting the notebook file.
-Now it's time to create a slide deck by converting the notebook file.
-You need to prepare the notebook for conversion using the steps below:

-Add Cell Toolbar - Add a specific Cell Toolbar to each cell in your notebook.
-To do this, select a cell and click on View > Cell Toolbar > Slideshow.

-Choose Slide Type - Assign each cell a Slide Type.
-Choose Slide for the markdown cells that you want to appear in the slide show, for example, the cells that describe your visualizations.
-For the code cells that display the visualization, you can choose Sub-Slide.
-You can choose Skip for the other code cells that don't display visualizations and are not crucial to the presentation.

-Convert - Once you're ready to generate your presentation, use nbconvert to export the notebook and set up a server for the slides.
-In the last code cell, use the following command:

 ## Dataset